CambridgeRefugees/cambridgerefugees.github.io/_includes/supporters.md

 - Daniel Zeichner, MP of Cambridge
 - The Rt Revd Stephen Conway, Bishop of Ely
-- The Rt Revd David Thomson, Bishop of Huntingdon, who said:
+- The Rt Revd David Thomson, ex-Bishop of Huntingdon, who said:

 > It’s great to see local people acting together to help welcome, house and support refugees arriving in this country from the Middle East.
 Bishop Stephen and I in the Diocese of Ely (covering Cambridgeshire and West Norfolk) have written to all our churches encouraging them to act wherever they can.
 Our key messages are:
 > 1. Act in partnership.